Skip to main content

 Is operator training free?

-With the purchase of your Andersen sterilizer, you and your staff receive free operator training for the life of the machine.
-The Andersen Key Operator Certification Program is highly recommended for all operators at your facility before hey use the sterilizer for the first time.
+With the purchase of your Andersen sterilizer, you and your staff receive free operator training for the life of your machine.
+The Andersen Key Operator Certification Program is highly recommended for all operators at your facility before they use the sterilizer for the first time.

 Steps to get certified: